bparanj/crystal/electronics/design/impedance-5-levels.md

 5. Colleague :

-impedance is fundamental to our field.
-We could discuss:

 - Negative impedance converters and their applications in active filters and oscillators
 - The role of surface acoustic wave (SAW) devices in creating complex impedance characteristics
 - Optimization techniques for broadband impedance matching networks